abhaynayar/obsidian/books/mmwpt/README.md

 - code
 ```

-4. then `example.com` returns the auth token to `prakharprasad.com` using the parameters sent in the request: `Access Token = Auth Code + Client ID + Client Secret + Redirect URI`
+4. Then `example.com` returns the auth token to `prakharprasad.com` using the parameters sent in the request: `Access Token = Auth Code + Client ID + Client Secret + Redirect URI`
-5. the auth flow ends here. now `prakharprasad.com` can send requests to `example.com` using `access_token` and get user's information.
+5. The auth flow ends here. now `prakharprasad.com` can send requests to `example.com` using `access_token` and get user's information.

 Implicit grant